Cecoto/OnlineShop/README.md

     git clone https://github.com/Cecoto/OnlineShop.git
     ```

-2. Open the solution in your chosen IDE (e.g., Visual Studio or Visual Studio Code).
+2. Open the solution in your chosen IDE (e.g., Visual Studio or Visual Studio Code) and build and run the application.

+Or you can run the application through Powershell(as administrator) by the following steps:

+   - Open PowerShell

+   - Navigate to the project Directory
+     ```bash
+     cd ProjectDirectoryName
+     ```
-3. Build and run the Blazor WebAssembly application.
+   - Build the application
+     ```bash
+     dotnet build
+     ```
+   - Run the application
+     ```bash
+     dotnet run
+     ```
+   - Once the application is running you can open in a web browser the localhost link.

 ## Usage